Markt, Bruges: History

+In the period between 1807 and 1810 the square was called the "Place Napoléon", then the "Grote Markt".
+The renaming to "Markt" took place in 1936.
 The Markt was completely renovated in 1995–96.
 Parking spaces on the square were removed and the area became mostly traffic-free, thus being more celebration friendly.
 The renovated square was reopened in 1996 with a concert by Helmut Lotti.